TheKooxd/CodeBaseWiki/README.txt

 Open index.html and add "?page=readme" to end of it.
-And then prey that your set up works.
+And then prey that your setup works.